-Pat Barblett formed FACET thirty years ago to bring together like-minded people in environmental and cultural and eco enterprises.
+Pat Barblett AM formed FACET thirty-two years ago to bring together like-minded people in environmental and cultural and eco enterprises.
 Here she talks about what lead up to the organisation forming and the benefits to members.

 Pat Barblett Joins Rottnest Island Board

 I was on the Rottnest Island Board for 17 years.
 The last three of my term, I chaired it.
 I was appointed to it in 1976 and I left it in 1993.
 I was the first woman on the board.
 In those days in the 70s, no women were on any government boards.
 June Craig was in Charlie Court’s government, as the Minister for Lands.
 She had responsibility for Rottnest, for Kings Park and the Zoo.
 When she took over her portfolio she found that there were no women on any of those statutory boards.
 She set about doing something about it.

 I knew her personally and she knew I had a passion for Rottnest spending time with my family there.
 I amassed a degree and three post-grads and a diploma.
 I made sure that all my study covered material that would help me in my role on the Board at Rottnest.

 History Becomes Part of The Focus

 I also did this Public History Postgraduate at Murdoch University.
 There I discovered the seminal book called The Past is a Foreign Country by Professor David Lowenthal.
 I went to a museum conference in Canberra and David Lowenthal as a guest speaker.

 He’d never been to Western Australia and I said, “Well, the next time you come east, come home via Perth and I’ll get you a plane fare and you can stay with us.”
 Which he did; six months later he’s in Perth.

 The Discovery of a Large Number of Individual Operators